josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 - **Easy shorthands** for class binding, prop passing, and event modifiers (that I miss now when working with other frameworks)

+I could go on and on about how easy Svelte makes things, and how advanced yet simple it seems.
+Even [Svelte's docs and tutorial site](https://svelte.dev/tutorial/basics) is way ahead of the game; the whole thing is a live REPL (coding environment) where you can write your own Svelte code and see it running live!

+One of my favorite parts about Svelte is how fun and easy it makes styling…

 #### CSS in Svelte